What to expect during a storm

 - Don’t forget the bait freezer

 Even rolled up sails add to windage and are very likely to unfurl.
-If the sail gets loose it will at the very least flog itself to death and place additional drag on the vessel and ropes holding the vessel and the marina.
+If the sail gets loose, it will at the very least be damaged and will also place additional drag on the vessel and ropes holding the vessel and the marina.

 - Remove all sails

 - Tape windows & hatches using duct tape or shrink wrapping tape